joydip007x/AndroidApplication_Pothik/README.md

 ## POTHIK ##
 This app was our First Android Project at SUST .
 >
-*WE forgot to put an readme  after development that's why this is updated in 2022*
+*WE forgot to put an readme  after development that's why this is updated in 2022 + all images were not added*

 We have also attached a **Prototype** for the visualization of the app